programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 In the other DFs, the FIPS is an `object` (=string) datatype.
 Here, they've been loaded as numbers (`int64`).

-So I need
+To join the DFs, the fields need to be the same datatype.
+The next code cell
-1. to convert them to a string -- with [.astype(str)](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.astype.html)
+1. Converts the numbers to string values -- with [.astype(str)](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.astype.html)
-1. add leading zeros -- with .str.[zfill](https://www.geeksforgeeks.org/python-pandas-series-str-zfill/)(2)
+1. Adds leading zeros -- with .str.[zfill](https://www.geeksforgeeks.org/python-pandas-series-str-zfill/)(2)
-1. Combine these two columns into a `FIPS` column
+1. Combines the two string variables to create a string `FIPS` column

 The next code block does these three steps.